ContentMine/ebi_workshop_20141006/setup/test-setup-RM-win8.md

 * Downloaded VM (it took about 6mins at 5MB/s over PMR's home wireless)

-Double-clicked on the downloaded VM file and these screens appear: placeholder image, will insert real screenshot when I reboot out of win8
+Double-clicked on the downloaded VM file and these screens appear:
 ![Screenshot 1](https://dl.dropboxusercontent.com/u/757135/vm-screenshot.png)

 'importing' the VM into VirtualBox took my machine about 2 minutes